FOOD WASTE INTELLIGENCE

 GUARDIANS OF GRUB

-The Guardians of Grub campaign is supported by a dedicated microsite packed with free materials that businesses can use to tackle food waste, focussing on common triggers for waste in the kitchen and plate waste.
+The Guardians of Grub campaign is supported by a dedicated microsite packed with free materials.
 Research by WRAP found that on average 21% of food waste arises from spoilage, 45% occurring in food preparation and 34% from consumer plates.
-The campaign accompanies a dedicated Action Plan for the sector, published by WRAP earlier this year, which sets out specific milestones the sector needs to achieve to play its part in delivering on the UK’s part in the United Nation’s Sustainable Development Goal 12.3 (to halve global food waste by 2025), and the UK Food Waste Reduction Roadmap.
-These include action to reduce food waste within preparation and service, and reducing consumer waste.
+The campaign accompanies a dedicated Action Plan, which sets out specific milestones the sector needs to achieve in delivering on the UK’s part in the United Nation’s Sustainable Development Goal 12.3 (to halve global food waste by 2025), and the UK Food Waste Reduction Roadmap.

 Visit the microsite here.